mysticatea/react-helix/README.md

 When a necessity to update *Model* was occurred by user operations, then a detail component fires a send action event with an *Action* and parameters.
 The event carries the action and parameters to the root component via event bubbling. (*Upward Flow*).

 The root component has the application model.
-When it received a send action event, it takes *Action* and parameters from the event, then it applies the *Action* with the parameters and its model.
+When it received a send action event, it takes *Action* and parameters from the event, then it applies the *Action* with the parameters to its model.
 The process of updating *View* is triggered by the updating *Model*, the root component distributes changes via Virtual DOMs (Diff & Patch). (*Downward Flow*).

 Thus, the root component keeps ownership of the application model, and detail components can determine details of updating completely.
 And we don't need boilerplates (e.g. declares constants, registers handlers to Dispatcher/Store, ...), and and it's scalable to increase *Action*s.